ericleee0119/AIFitness/README.md

 # AIFitness
 This is the project I finished at the individual enterprise.
 Because the property of this project belongs to the company, therefore, I can only put some demo videos and do some brief introduction.
+The source code of this project is saving is the GitLab of the individual enterprise I worked in

 In this project, we have 2 identification, students and teachers.